keeneyetact/retroBoard/README.md

 - Adding a 30-day trial
 - Adding Microsoft OAuth 2.0
 - Removing all `import React from 'react';` imports, as they are now redundant.
+- Introducing Recoil.js (as an experiment)
+- Limiting the number of posts to 50 for free accounts

 ### Version 4.0.5